tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 ### Analysis
 #### Fluidity of the gifs
-the gifs are not very fluid.
+The gifs are not very fluid.
 Why?
 In order to accelerate the gifs, we removed the waiting time at each time step.
 Therefore, the Simulator goes very quickly through 3 time steps, and then waits for the Agent to compute the next trajectory.

 #### Variable trajectory length
 The trajectory length is not constant.
 Sometimes, it is very short, sometimes, very long.
 This is because the depth of the tree changes depending on the region it is being optimised in.
 In some regions, the tree can have a lot of children with competitive reward possibilities, so the tree becomes wider, but less deep.
 Therefore, the optimal path might have a different length.